Get a Quote

 • Can be difficult to remove.

-Toughened Glass:
+Toughened Vacuum Glass:

-Toughened glass is another type of glass that is often used in VIGs.
+Toughened vacuum glass is another type of glass that is often used in VIGs.
 Toughened glass is made by heating glass to a high temperature and then quickly cooling it.
 This process causes the glass to become much stronger and more resistant to breakage than traditional glass.

-Pros of Toughened Glass:
+Pros of Toughened Vacuum Glass:

 • Much stronger than traditional glass.